bwainstock/pelican-skeleton/README.md

 - 022115
     - Changed theme to Pelicanium
       - Basics of site work.
 Map (+mobile), About (+m), Gear (+m), and blog.
+    - Added previous and next article to article.html
 - 021615
     - Switched column order